-Originally Posted on December 2, 2019 – December 2019 Fixed Income Market Update
+Originally Posted in December 2020 – December 2020 Fixed Income Market Update

 Disclosure: BMO Global Asset Management

 This website is for informational purposes only and is not intended to provide a complete description of BMO Global Asset Management’s products or services.
 Past performance is not indicative of future results.
 It should not be construed as investment advice or relied upon in making an investment decision.
 Information on this website does not constitute an offer for products or services, or a solicitation of an offer in any jurisdiction in which such solicitation or offer would be unlawful.
 Products and services can only be offered by appropriate representatives of the respective manager.
 Notice to residents of the United Kingdom: For the avoidance of any doubt, the information on this website does not constitute an offer for products or services to persons in the United Kingdom.

 BMO Asset Management Corp. is the investment adviser to the BMO Funds.
 BMO Funds are distributed by Foreside Financial Services, LLC.

 All investments involve risk, including the loss of principal.

 Foreign investing involves special risks due to factors such as increased volatility, currency fluctuation and political uncertainties.